kwhinnery/gopher/README.md

 [Express](http://expressjs.com) is the de-facto standard for a light weight web framework in node.js, but sometimes it might be nice to include just a bit more in terms of default configuration and behavior.
 That's what Gopher Express is for.

+## Words Of Caution

+This module is largely an experiment in API design for a node.js web framework, and will frequently introduce API changes.
+Use at your own risk.
+However, since Gopher is just a customized version of Express with some extra features, it is easy to do anything the plain old Express way, or migrate to just using Express.

 ## Installation

     npm install --save gopher